Recycled Coffins 2020 ⚰️ – Environmentally Friendly Coffins In Australia

 Biodegradable Coffins In Australia

 Here in Australia, we also have recyclable and biodegradable coffins available.
 LifeArt, an Australian based company, specialises in the creation of personalised and environmentally friendly coffins.
 They produce strong, biodegradable coffins made out of recycled paper and cardboard.
 The coffins made by them adhere to the industry standards and have the strength and capabilities like those of wood-based caskets.
 Additionally, LifeArt even offers a wide array of designs for your coffin with different images, colours, or designs.
-The designed caskets include the following (check out the pictures here):
+The designed caskets include the following (check out the pictures here of biodegradable coffin options):

 - Australian Cedar